indimail/indimail-virtualdomains/.github/README-indimail.md

 # Envrules

 IndiMail allows you to configure most of its functionality through set of environment variables.
 In fact there more more than 200 features that can be controlled just by setting or un-setting environment variables. envrules is applicable to [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8), [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) as well.
 It can also be used to control programs called by the above programs (e.g [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8).
 IndiMail allows you to configure quite many things using environment variables.
 Just set the environment variable <b>CONTROLDIR=control2</b> and all qmail components of IndiMail start looking for control files in <u>/etc/indimail/control2</u>.
 You can set <b>CONTROLDIR=/etc/indimail</b> and all control files can be conveniently placed in <u>/etc/indimail</u>.
 Some of these environment variables can be set during the startup of various services.
-IndiMail has all its services configured as directories in the /service directory.
-As an example, if you want to force authenticated SMTP on all your users, setting the environment variable <b>REQUIREAUTH</b> allows you to do so.
+IndiMail has all its services configured as directories in the <u>/service</u> directory.
+As an example, if you want to force authenticated SMTP on all your users, setting the environment variable **REQUIREAUTH** allows you to do so.

 ```
 $ sudo /bin/bash